zcash/zips/draft-zip-hybrid-deferred-devfund.md

 coins.
 The lockbox mechanism ensures that funds are accumulated and securely stored until a future ZIP defines the disbursement mechanism.

-<u>Security and Integrity</u>

-Robust security measures must be implemented to protect the deferred development fund from unauthorized access or misuse.
-The integrity of the lockbox and its interaction with the Zcash protocol must be ensured.

 ### Zcash Community Grants (ZCG)

 This slice of the Dev Fund is intended to fund independent teams entering the